-The Gili Islands in Indonesia have already earned the post of one of the most paradisaical touristic destinations in South East Asia.
+The Gili Islands in Indonesia have already earned the post of one of the most paradisiacal touristic destinations in South East Asia.
 Despite its fame, they still preserve a cosy and tranquil atmosphere typical of those secluded archipelagos in the Pacific.
-If you are traveling around Bali and want to escape to a lesser known but as beautiful as destination, you have to add the Gili Islands to your itinerary.
+Find out here the best of the Gili Islands, how to get to Gili Islands from Bali as well as the best places to stay in Gili.

-Explaining the Gili Islands: Gili Meno, Gili T and Gili Air
+Which Gili Islands to visit: Gili Meno, Gili T and Gili Air

-The Gilis are three little islands just off the northwest coast of Lombok, an island just next to Bali:
+The Gilis are three little islands just off the northwest coast of Lombok, an island just next to Bali in Indonesia:

 Gili Meno, the smallest one as well as the quietest too.
 There are fewer people than in the others islands, fewer noise and is said to be the perfect destination for a honeymoon.

 Gili Trawangan (or Gili T) is party!
 It is the biggest of the islands and it’s full of bars.
 Also, it is where you find the greatest number of tourists.
 If you are not very keen on crowds and group of tourists playing beer pong, this one might not be for you.

 And last but not least, the Gili Air, our favorite!
 We loved Gili Air because it’s a perfect mix of the other both.
 You can find some bars and even parties, but in a calmer and more easy going atmosphere.

 The “Gili”, as they are famously known, means “island” in Indonesian.
 For this reason, it is common to find other islands with “Gili” in its name, such as Gilimanuk where there is the port at Bali Island to cross to Java Island.
 Therefore, Gili Islands is actually a redundant expression meaning literally Island islands.
 But anyway…

 Why are the Gili Islands in Indonesia so special?